 Bold Broads highlights women founders.
 These women share honest wisdom and tough lessons to support you in collectively making good shit happen in your own women-led startup or small business.
 Meet Ashley Feinstein Gerstley of Fiscal Femme.
 Ashley is a money coach and founder of the Fiscal Femme where she demystifies the world of personal finance and money for her clients in a fun and accessible way that empowers them to achieve their financial goals.

 Not a designer?
 I get it, it's not always easy knowing which fonts to use, how many fonts to use and which ones to pair together.
-Because let's face it, the last thing you want is your newsletter to look whack yo!
+Because let's face it, the last thing you want is your newsletter to look whack, yo!
 No problem, I got your back...
 Let's talk about how to design an email newsletter in 10 minutes.

 When I was in high school, I had this really annoying habit.
-I would meet someone new, and within 5 seconds of the conversation, I would immediately gasp and ask, "So, where are YOU from?" wide-eyed.
+I would meet someone new, and within 5 seconds of the conversation, I would immediately gasp and ask, "So, where are YOU from?"
 I had to know.
-You see, as a child, I grew up in a predominately black neighborhood in Newark, NJ.

 As an artist, I get asked from time to time: "What inspired this piece?" and I'm supposed to come up with a great intellectual explanation.
 I've attended workshops and art seminars on storytelling, and artists are rightfully advised to sell our work always with "the story" behind it.
 Be it fact or fiction, we must relay some sequence of events, preferably starting with obscurity to sudden clarity, as if that can somehow give rhyme or reason to a finished painting.

 Can I be completely honest with you?
 I'm not really fond of the question.
 Not because I lack inspiration, but because my art practice is not a linear one and inspiration isn't always what you'd typically think of.